-A company seal is a device for embossing the company’s name (and usually the company registration number – onto documents.
+A company seal is a device to emboss the company’s name – and usually the company registration number – onto documents.
 You might also see the seal referred to as a corporate seal or common seal.
 Historically, it was a requirement to seal contracts, deeds and share certificates in this way to make them valid.

-The use of seals in one form or another goes back thousands of years.
-Their use by companies was especially common in countries with a legal system based on that of the United Kingdom, although the extent of their use has reduced in recent years they have become less commonly used.
+The use of seals goes back thousands of years.
+Their use by companies was especially common in countries with a legal system based on that of the United Kingdom, although in recent years they have become less commonly used.

-Affixing the company seal to a document signified a definite section, a clear indication of authorisation and action on behalf of the company.
-More specifically, a sealed document represented an act and deed of the company, which had stronger legal force than a merely signed document.
+Affixing the company seal to documents represented a clear indication of authorisation and action on behalf of the company.
+More specifically, a sealed document embodied an act and deed of the company.
+This had stronger legal force than a merely signed document.

-While older seals could be cumbersome and messy, with the imprint pressed into melted wax, modern company seals are quick and easy to use, instead leaving an indentation on the document.
+Older seals could be cumbersome and messy, with the imprint pressed into melted wax.
+Modern company seals are quick and easy to use, instead leaving an indentation on the document.
 The embossed imprint is produced by the two halves of the seal being pressed together upon a piece of paper or card.

 What’s the UK position now?